 This Sunday is the first Sunday in Advent, the season in which Christians around the world count down until Jesus’ birth at Christmas.
 Christie Thomas is a mom who has written a series of Advent readings to celebrate the season with her kids.
-Today, she’s here to share a bit of background of this tradition and how you can start it with your own family.
+Today, she’s here to share more about what is Advent and how you can start an Advent candle tradition with your own family.

 The Advent wreath and its candles provide a simple yet beautiful way to count down the weeks until Christmas.
 The candles in the wreath are lit once a week, usually on Sundays, starting four weekends before Christmas.
 The last candle is lit on Christmas Eve or Christmas Day.
 Each candle symbolizes something, and each has a Bible reading involved.